anilcosarss/Rockie/README.md

 - Creating a static website
 - Flexbox
 - Positions
-- Different hover effects
+- Different hover effects (Gradients)
-- Creating navbar and main HTML attributes
+- Tables
-- Aminations
+- Getting objects with divs
 - Responsive Desing ( There are some problems with media queries because of it was one of the project between my first projects)